Booking a trip is the fun part of planning. Packing, on the other hand…

 Travel Packing List for Women

 It turns out that backpacking packing lists for female travellers are not all that different from general ones.
-There are just two extra things that I’d recommend taking, if those are products that you also need at home: sanitary products and birth control.
+There are just two extra things that I’d recommend taking, if those are products that you also need at home: sustainable sanitary products and birth control.

-Another ESSENTIAL thing is stocking up on birth control, if you’re using a re-stockable kind.
+Another ESSENTIAL thing is stocking up on is birth control, if you’re using a re-stockable kind.
 Pills might not be available everywhere without a prescription, impossible to ship through the mail, or the same brand might not be available in your destination.

 Some lady travellers also speak highly of a Shewee, a nifty little device that allows you to pee standing up.